DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-KaethrynViloria/README.md

 dismathportfolio-KaethrynViloria created by Classroom for GitHub

 #week 1
--We've had an introduction to DISMATH
+- We've had an introduction to DISMATH

 #week 2
 -I've learned how important the truth table is for proving statements